The new Credits feature allows you to track prepayments and overpayments on invoices, so you’ll know exactly what your clients owe.

 If You Need Help, FreshBooks Is Here

 Your business’ success is always top of mind for us.
-So if you have any questions on how to use Credits, or anything else, we’re here to help.
+So if you have any questions on how to use Credits, or anything else, our support team is here to help.

 Ready to use Credits?
 Click here to learn more or log into your account and check it out for yourself!